ImperialCollegeLondon/pyrealm/source/pmodel/c3c4model.md

 ## Step 2: Convert GPP advantage to fraction C4

-In this step, a statistical model is used to convert the proportional C4 GPP advantage to the expected C4 fraction ($F_4$) in the community for a location (see {class}`~pyrealm.pmodel.C3C3Competition` for details).
-The plot below shows how $F_4$ changes with $A_4$ and how that relationship changes with differing percentage tree cover.
+A statistical model is then used to convert the proportional C4 GPP advantage to the expected C4 fraction ($F_4$) in a community (see {class}`~pyrealm.pmodel.C3C3Competition` for details).
+This model includes a correction term for the estimated percentage tree cover and the plot below shows how $F_4$ changes with $A_4$, given differing estimates of tree cover.

 ```{code-cell} ipython3
 :tags: [hide-input]